berkes/berkes.github.com/_posts/2004-12-08-browsercam-and-flickr-for-reporting.md

 title: browsercam and flickr for reporting
 created: 1102524091
 tags:
-- Theming
+- theming
-- CSS
+- css
-- Drupal Talk
+- drupal talk
 lang: en
 ---
 I use browsercam and flickr for reports of website designs.